BlueMap-Minecraft/BlueMapWiki/wiki/webserver/ExternalWebserversFile.md

   external web-server you will also need to reverse-proxy all requests to `/maps/*/live/*` to the builtin web-server.

 ## NGINX
-With NGINX it is actually only one config-line that does both things *(finding gz-files and setting the header)*:
+With NGINX, it is actually only one config-line that does both things *(finding gz-files and setting the header)*:
 `gzip_static always;`

 So with some context your website-config could look like this: